-Please also read the Frequently Asked Questions document which gives some do's and don'ts about adopting from abroad.
+Please also read the Terms and conditions for adopters which gives some do's and don'ts about adopting from abroad.

 This is our adoption story!
 Dexter, (was brodie) arrived with us on the 5th November 2019.
 He was 5 months old when he arrived.